Guide: All you need to know about the Gravity Forms conditional shortcode

 You drink less coffee than the average coffee drinker in the United States

-In this final example, we’ve written a shortcode that checks for the kind of information that the user requested.
+In this final example, we have a form on our site with a drop down field, allowing users to request different kinds of information.
+In the confirmation message, we’ve written a shortcode that checks for the kind of information that the user requested.

 [gravityforms action="conditional" merge_tag="{Information requested:6}" condition="is" value="Support"]